jakobhuerner/jakobhuerner.github.io/_pages/work.md

 ## My strength

 I see my core strength in "connecting the dots".
-I am always interested in understanding systems, its actors and how the different parts are connected.
+I am always interested in understanding systems behind the surface, the systems' actors and their connections.
 Only by understanding systems and their dynamics, you are able to effectively shape them in a permanent and sustainable way.

 [![Posts overview](../images/post_collage.jpg)](../categories/)

 ## Professional blog

-I am writing about various aspects of my work in my [professional blog on LinkedIn](https://www.linkedin.com/pulse/welcome-jakobs-linkedin-blog-updated-lists-all-posts-jakob-h%C3%BCrner/").
+I am writing about various aspects of my work in my [professional blog on LinkedIn](https://www.linkedin.com/pulse/welcome-jakobs-linkedin-blog-updated-lists-all-posts-jakob-h%C3%BCrner/") - check it ou!

 It no only help me reflect on challenges and my development at work.
 I also want to share my experiences with others so they benefit from it.